buildingSMART-Portugal/EIR/EIR-EN.md

 *NOTE 1: Organizational units include, but are not limited to, departments, teams.*

 *NOTE 2: In the context of this document, construction processes take place during the delivery phase and the operational phase.*

-**Information container**

-Named persistent set of information retrievable from within a file, system or application storage hierarchy.

-*EXAMPLE: Including sub-directory, information file (including model, document, table, schedule), or distinct sub-set of an information file such as a chapter or section, layer or symbol.*

-*NOTE 1: Structured information containers include geometrical models, schedules and databases.
-Unstructured information containers include documentation, video clips and sound recordings.*

-*NOTE 2: Persistent information exists over a timescale long enough for it to have to be managed, i.e. this excludes transient information such as internet search results.*

-*NOTE 3: Naming of an information container should be according to an agreed naming convention.*

-**Capacity**

-Resources available to perform and function.

-*NOTE 1: In the context of this document, this relates to means, resources and procedures to manage information.*

-**Life cycle**

-Life of the asset from the definition of its requirements to the termination of its use, covering its conception, development, operation, maintenance support and disposal.

-**Appointment**

-Agreed instruction for the provision of information concerning works, goods or services.

-*NOTE 1: This term is used whether or not there is a formal appointment between the parties.*

-**Acceptance criteria**

-Evidence necessary to consider that the requirements have been met.

 **Appointed party**